i-pi/i-pi/examples/README.md

-The example folders is structured in several folders, each one with a different focused on a different aspect
+The example folders is structured such that each sub-folder is focused on a different aspect of using i-PI:

 - **clients**  :    Contains examples that are code-specific, highlighting how the driver code should be set up (client-specific syntax and tags) to run it properly with i-PI